L S LOWRY PRINTS

 Publishers and Printers

 Lowry prints were published by a large number of galleries and institutions including Venture Prints Ltd, Adam Collection Ltd and even the Sunday Observer.
 The publishers were those who promoted the sale of the prints and did not actually print them.
 This was taken care of by printers such as The Curwen Press and Max Jaffe.
-You are not likely to find information about who printed or published the print on the actual print itself.
+You are unlikely to find information about who printed or published the print on the print itself.

 Editions